Sendia massacre: Killings

-At around 4 PM, the Pakistani Army along with their collaborators arrived in Sendia village.
+At around 4 PM, the Pakistani Army, along with their collaborators, arrived in Sendia.
 The Hindus from the nearby villages of Khalia, Palita and Chhatianbari villages took shelter the sugarcane fields in Sendia, after hearing gunshots.
-When the Pakistan Army entered Sendia, it was almost deserted.
+When the Pakistani Army entered Sendia, it was almost deserted.
 The Pakistani soldiers and their local collaborators looted the village and set it on fire.
 One elderly woman was burnt alive.
 The remaining villagers were taken captives, blind folded and hands tied, they were tortured to death at six different spots in the village.
 When the army contingent was about to leave, a goat's cry blew up the villagers cover in the sugarcane fields.
 The Pakistan Army opened fire from their semi-automatic weapons killing more than a hundred Bengali Hindus on the spot.
 Six days later five more persons were killed.
 Later, the survivors buried the dead bodies in six mass graves.

 Aftermath

-A four-month-old child that had survived the massacre while its parents had died was adopted by Father Marino Reagan, from a Christian mission located at Baniarchar, now in Gopalganj District.
+A four-month-old child who survived the massacre while its parents had died was adopted by Father Marino Reagan, from a Christian mission located at Baniarchar, now in Gopalganj District.
 Reagan later took the child to the United States, where he raised him.
-In 2009, he took the initiative to construct a plaque commemorating the victims that was inaugurated by Marino Reagan.

-On 28 March 2010, a case was filed against BNP leader Moni Howlader, Mohammed Rafique Howlader and Sarwar Howlader and another dozen of unnamed armed Razakars at the Madaripur District Chief Judicial Magistrate Court.
+On 28 March 2010, a case was filed against BNP leader Moni Howlader, Mohammed Rafique Howlader, Sarwar Howlader, and a dozen unnamed armed Razakars at the Madaripur District Chief Judicial Magistrate Court.
 In the case file, the accused has been mentioned for their direct involvement in the Sendia massacre.